Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: Mitigating Harms from Open-Weight Models: the Role of Developers and Distributors

 \subsection{How can Developers Reduce Risks?}

-Existing literature on AI safeguards and risk management establishes that several techniques can significantly mitigate harmful uses of open-weight AI models \citep{casper2025open}.
-Here, in line with \citet{casper2025open}, we focus on risk mitigation techniques for open-weight models that cannot be easily circumvented by users.\footnote{In addition to risk mitigation techniques that we present in \Cref{sec:developers}, data provenance methods also serve an important role.
+Existing literature on AI safeguards and risk management establishes that several techniques can significantly mitigate harmful uses of open-weight AI models \citep{casper2025open, longpre2024responsible, seger2024open, francois_different_2025, srikumar2024risk, thorn2024safety}.
+Here, in line with \citet{casper2025open}, we focus on risk mitigation techniques for open-weight models that cannot be easily circumvented by users.\footnote{In addition to risk mitigation techniques that we present in Section~\ref{sec:developers}, data provenance methods also serve an important role.
 While these techniques do not directly mitigate risks, they facilitate a broader understanding of the ecosystem.
-See \citet{bengio2025international} and \citet{casper2025open}.} For example, while external safety filters can be valuable to deploy alongside open-weight models (e.g. \citealp{agarwal2025cosmos}), they can be trivially disabled and are empirically weak safeguards.
+See \citet{bengio2025international} and \citet{casper2025open}.} For example, while external safety filters can be valuable to deploy alongside open-weight models (e.g., \citealp{agarwal2025cosmos}), they can be trivially disabled.
+For instance, Stable Diffusion's safety filter can be bypassed through simple prompt engineering \citep{Rando2022} or disabled entirely by editing the code that runs the model (e.g., setting \texttt{model.safety\_filter = None}).
 Crucially, comprehensive AIG-NCII risk mitigation strategies for open models must account for how fine-tuned derivatives of open-weight models, rather than the original models themselves, are empirically a major contributor to misuse \citep{simonovich2024nytheon, casper2025open}.
-For example, CivitAI hosts thousands of fine-tuned low-rank adapters designed to make video generation models more consistent, dynamic, or specialized in their ability to produce NSFW content.
+For example, Civitai hosts thousands of fine-tuned low-rank adapters designed to make video generation models more consistent, dynamic, or specialized for producing NSFW content.